ncbi/egapx/README.md

 Input to EGAPx is in the form of a YAML file.

-- The following two are the _required_ key-value pairs for the input file:
+- The following are the _required_ key-value pairs for the input file:

   ```
   genome: path to assembled genome in FASTA format
   taxid: NCBI Taxonomy identifier of the target organism
+  reads: RNA-seq data
   ```
   You can obtain taxid from the [NCBI Taxonomy page](https://www.ncbi.nlm.nih.gov/taxonomy).

-- The following are the _optional_ key-value pairs for the input file:

-  - RNA-seq data.
-Use one of the following options:
+  - RNA-seq data can be supplied in any one of the following ways:

     ```
-    reads: [ array of paths to reads FASTA files]
+    reads: [ array of paths to reads FASTA or FASTQ files]
-    reads_ids: [ array of SRA run ids ]
+    reads: [ array of SRA run IDs ]
+    reads: [SRA Study ID]
-    reads_query: query for reads SRA
+    reads: SRA query for reads
     ```
+  - If you are using your local reads, then the FASTA/FASTQ headers need to be in the following format:
+    ```
+    head SRR8506572_1.fasta| grep ">"
+    >SRR8506572.1.1
+    >SRR8506572.2.1

+    head SRR8506572_2.fasta| grep ">"
+    >SRR8506572.1.2
+    >SRR8506572.2.2

+    head SRR8506572_2.fastq| grep "@"
+    @SRR8506572.1.2
+    @SRR8506572.2.2

+    head SRR8506572_1.fastq| grep "@"
+    @SRR8506572.1.1
+    @SRR8506572.2.1
+    ```

+  - If you provide an SRA Study ID, all the SRA run ID's belonging to that Study ID will be included in the EGAPx run.

+- The following are the _optional_ key-value pairs for the input file:

   - A protein set.
 A taxid-based protein set will be chosen if no protein set is provided.
     ```